-5. Conclusion
+5. CONCLUSION

-This survey has focused on the changing political economy of U.S. trade policy in historical context.
-The political geography of economic interests, particularly the North-South division that has been evident for much of U.S. history, is key to understanding the trade policies that have emerged.
-Equally important is the political dominance of certain parties, often representing regional interests, that ensured either revenue, restriction, or reciprocity was the main feature of trade policy.
-In addition, the survey has considered the impact of trade policy on the development of American industries.
+This review has focused on the changing political economy of US trade policy in historical context.
+The political geography of economic interests, particularly the North-South division that has been evident for much of US history, is key to understanding the trade policies that have emerged.
+Equally important is the political dominance of certain parties, often representing regional interests, that ensured that either revenue, restriction, or reciprocity was the main feature of trade policy.
+In addition, this review has considered the impact of trade policy on the development of American industries.
 Needless to say, there is ample scope for further work on all of these topics, and especially work on how the political geography of trade policy has been changing with the relative decline of manufacturing and the impact of the trade policies of President Donald Trump.